Geeks-Solutions/vue-cli-plugin-sections/README.md

  * Create a configured first page with sections under /pages/Sections.vue only if answered yes on the third question ``?
 Add vue-sections configuration with first sections page Yes``

+ * Add 2 fully customizable and ready to use section types only if answered yes on the fourth question ``?
+Add 2 ready to use section types to your project Yes``